Jagna: History

-A major earthquake devastated the town in 1992.
+A major earthquake devastated the town in 1990.
 The local residents were evacuated to the nearby hills for a few days, as local authorities warned of a possible tsunami that might hit the coastal area.
 However, such event did not happen.
 Some damage occurred to the church bell tower by the earthquake but has been completely repaired.

 Jagna has a new market; the last one burned down in 1998 and a temporary market was set up in the grass field across the church.
 The new market is in operation – built on the site of the previous one that burned down.
-A recreational plaza is recently in construction on the grass field that was once the temporary market area.
+A recreational plaza is on the grass field that was once the temporary market area.